bcgov/action-test-and-analyse-java/README.md

           java-version: "17"
 ```

-# Example, Matrix / Multiple Directories with Sonar Cloud
+# Example, Matrix / Multiple Directories with Sonar Cloud and Triggers

-Unit test and analyze projects in multiple directories in parallel using matrices.
-Please note how matrices required that secrets use [matrix.variable] syntax.
+Test projects in multiple directories in parallel.
+This time `repository` and `branch` are provided.
+Please note how secrets must be passed in to composite Actions using the secrets[matrix.variable] syntax.

 ```yaml
 jobs: